oye-ahmad/Testing/README.md

-Just for testing and learning purposes
+BCD Implementation problems and solutions documented

   - Day 02 of editing this Readme.md
   - hello